When Was O Captain My Captain Written

 O Captain! my Captain! our fearful trip is done, The ship has weather’d every rack, the prize we sought is won

 Here, the "fearful trip" is over, and the "prize" (the preservation of the Union) has been won.
-However, the celebration is cut short by the shocking discovery that the Captain, the leader who guided them through the storm, lies dead on the deck:
+Still, the celebration is cut short by the shocking discovery that the Captain, the leader who guided them through the storm, lies dead on the deck:

 The image of the fallen Captain, lying lifeless on the deck, is a poignant representation of Lincoln's assassination.
 The "bleeding drops of red" vividly depict the violence of the act and the profound loss it represents.